Runic-Studios/Deploy/README.md

   - Permission to see the correct domain project (`runicrealms.com`)
 - This API Key must be supplied to `traefik/cloudflare.env`, along with the email you are using.
   - Rename `cloudflare.env.template` to `cloudflare.env`.
-- If all is setup correctly, you should now be able to access subdomains `registry`, `argocd`, `nexus` and `jenkins` when connected to tailscale, with proper letsencrypt TLS certs (created with DNS-01 challenge).
+- If all is setup correctly, you should now be able to access subdomains `registry`, `argocd` and `reposilite` when connected to tailscale, with proper letsencrypt TLS certs (created with DNS-01 challenge).

 ### Configure Secrets